 Therapies & activities to ease PTSD symptoms

-In the UK, there are 2 main psychological treatments recommended for treating PTSD in adults: Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT) (based on NICE guidance updated in 2018).
+In the UK, there are 2 main psychological treatments recommended for treating PTSD & C-PTSD: Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT) (based on NICE guidance updated in 2018).

 It is always risky to assume any of the ways to ease PTSD symptoms are ‘quick fixes’, including ones that show promise in redirecting negative emotional responses.
 However, it is all about having realistic expectations, and finding what works for you.